 Celebrate all day: Feel-good tunes and local food vendors (think funnel cakes) will pack Water Street until the show.

 Showtime: Around 9 p.m., fireworks will explode from a barge in the Cape Fear River.

 Best view: Locals suggest a seat behind the less crowded Coastline Conference and Event Center, or call and ask about reservations at Elijah’s or The George waterfront restaurants.

 After the show: Stroll along the Cape Fear Riverwalk and stop in at The Pilot House for homemade bread pudding and fruit cobbler; wilmingtonandbeaches.com.

-One of the largest celebrations on the northern Oregon coast sees Rockaway Beach swell to more than 10,000 spectators for
+One of the largest celebrations on the northern Oregon coast sees Rockaway Beach swell to more than 10,000 spectators for the fireworks.

 Celebrate all day: Starting with a parade at 11 a.m., the festivities also include a bake sale and Dachshund races at 12 p.m.

 Showtime: When it gets dark, around 10 p.m., fireworks launch over the ocean.

 Best view: At the Wayside or on the shore in Rockaway Beach